michael-watson/Forms-Expenses/README.md

 ##MyExpenses

-For access to this application, please contact michael.watson@xamarin.com to be added.

 MyExpenses is a Xamarin.Forms application that was designed to display a wide range of mobile techniques that create a end-to-end mobile solution.
 The following peices are leveraged in the application:

 * Xamarin.Forms - iOS and Android applications available